-The total inclusive flexible remuneration packages may be structured by the Special Adviser in terms of the provisions and rules as set out below.
-Handbook for Members of the Provincial Cabinet Page 71 Approved by Cabinet on 3 November 2010

-- 17. Provisions for the structuring of the inclusive flexible remuneration package. - (a) Full-time Special Advisers may structure the inclusive flexible remuneration packages into the following items:

-(1) Motor car allowance
+- 16. The total inclusive flexible remuneration packages may be structured by the Special Adviser in terms of the provisions and rules as set out below. - 17.
+Provisions for the structuring of the inclusive flexible remuneration package. - (a) Full-time Special Advisers may structure the inclusive flexible remuneration packages into the following items: - (1) Motor car allowance